-Before law school, Mr. Odubekun served as a legislative aide to Essex County Freeholder Brendan W. Gill and volunteered on the campaign of Mohammed Nasheed, the first democratically elected president of the Maldives.
+Before law school, Mr. Odubekun served as a legislative aide to Essex County Freeholder Brendan W. Gill and volunteered on the campaign of Mohamed Nasheed, the first democratically elected president of the Maldives.

-Mr. Odubekun currently serves as a Board Commissioner on the Newark Housing Authority, the largest public housing agency in New Jersey, and as Trustee and Corporate Secretary of the Newark Print Shop, a non-profit organization dedicated to promoting the fine art of printmaking.
+Mr. Odubekun has served as a Board Commissioner on the Newark Housing Authority, the largest public housing agency in New Jersey (2018-2019), and currently serves as Trustee and Corporate Secretary of the Newark Print Shop, a non-profit organization dedicated to promoting the fine art of printmaking.

 Mr. Odubekun holds a Bachelor of Arts degree in Economics from Rutgers University – Newark, and a Juris Doctor from Rutgers Law School, where he served as Editor-in-Chief of the Rutgers Computer and Technology Law Journal.

 - Rutgers Computer and Technology Law Journal, Editor-in-Chief, Vol. 43

 - Rutgers Computer and Technology Law Journal, Associate Editor, Vol. 42

 - Best Oral Advocate, NEBLSA Frederick Douglass Moot Court Competition